 Dr. Crosby is dead.
 Someone shot him and he staggered out in front of a taxi and got run over.
 The taxi driver, Sam Collins (Warren Hymer), takes off.
 The doorman Mike Costello (J. Farrell MacDonald) calls the cops.
 When the cab driver is called downtown for something else the doorman recognizes him.
 The cops investigate the doctor’s apartment and find a slipper belonging to Lynn Ashton (Wynne Gibson).
 She is also found and taken downtown.

 Adding to the facts at hand we find out that Ashton and Graham know each other.
-They use to be lovers before Graham spent two years in jail.
+They used to be lovers before Graham spent two years in jail.
 During that time Ashton and Dr. Crosby were an item.
-When the police hone in on Graham, Ashton decides to do a little detecting herself to try to help clear him.
+When the police home in on Graham, Ashton decides to do a little detecting herself to try to help clear him.
 She's tenacious.

 “The Crosby Case” was released in 1934 and was directed by Edwin L. Marin.
 The movie was produced by Carl Laemmle Jr. and Universal Pictures.
 It is a pre-code film.
 The shady dealings of the doctor, in particular, the selling of drugs, and Ashton’s relationship with two men, give evidence to the pre-code plot elements.